 Her seminal book On Weaving, published in 1965, helped to establish design studies as an area of academic and aesthetic inquiry and solidified her status as the single most influential textile artist of the twentieth century.
 Her writings on design, first published as On Designing in 1959, were reissued in 2000.

-From October 6, 2017 to January 14, 2018, the Guggenheim Museum Bilbao will present an in-depth survey of the artist’s work, Anni Albers: Touching Vision.
+The Guggenheim Museum Bilbao recently presented an in-depth survey of the artist’s work, Anni Albers: Touching Vision (October 6, 2017 to January 14, 2018).
 The Kunstsammlung Nordrhein-Westfalen in Düsseldorf is currently organizing an exhibition of Albers’s work, scheduled for June 9 to September 9, 2018, which will then travel to the Tate Modern, London.
 Since May 2016, The Josef and Anni Albers Foundation has been exclusively represented by David Zwirner.